Vonalex99/erasmus-sds/README.md

 Our project aims to create

 ## Roles and responsabilities

+- Goncalo (Scrum Master) is responsible for:
+  - Make

 - Kilian (Product Owner) is responsible for:
-  - Create

-- Goncalo (Scrum Master) is responsible for:

 - Debora (Developper) is responsible for: